flgkd/integer-linear-programming-notes/notes/06-branch-and-price.md

 The important requirement is:

-> **The branching decision should partition the integer feasible solutions and should be enforceable in both the Master Problem and the Pricing Problem.**
+> **The branching decision should partition the integer feasible solutions, be correctly represented in the node Master Problem, and be consistently reflected in the Pricing Problem.**

 ### 6.3 Exactness Conditions